 personaldata.io – a Switzerland-based non-profit that offers free legal advice on filing data access requests to social media related companies like Tinder, Twitter, Facebook, according to the guidelines introduced by the 2018 GDPR legislation.

-Further gestures that address the creative or performative aspects of 'reproduction' took place over 2018-2019 and were documented by a series of poster-publications, each one using a different printing technique (typography, digital, offset and screen printing), produced in collaboration with collectives L'Automatica and Madam_tornado in Barcelona.
+Further gestures were documented by a series of poster-publications, each one using a different printing technique (typography, digital, offset and screen printing), produced in collaboration with collectives L'Automatica and Madam_tornado in Barcelona.
 The posters were read in performance-readings at El Camito Galeria, Merida, Mexico, in January 2019 (with Bently Sprang, Mary Ellen Strom, Laine Rettmer, Ilse Morfim, Felipe Castillo, Analie Gomez, Dalida Maria Benfield, Syowia Kyambe and Jodi Rave Spotted Bear) and at Hangar Center for Art and Technology, Barcelona, in December, 2019 (with guests Tamara Al-Mashouk and Alba Juventy).